The Conflict Between Home and Schedule

 At home, kids have the benefit of being themselves.
 They can make themselves comfortable—lying prone on the floor, lounging on the couch, sitting at the kitchen island.
 Of course this kind of freedom produces two effects: keen concentration and absolute sloughing off!
 Both occur when we are allowed to “be” rather than feeling pressure to “perform.”

-We create the conditions of excellence and quality performance when we honor the rhythms of life at home, when we value the hot white fire of passion when we see it (rather than remarking, “But that’s not on the schedule today”).
+We create the conditions of excellence and quality performance when we honor the rhythms of life, when we value the hot white fire of passion when we see it (rather than remarking, “But that’s not on the schedule today”).
 We sustain growth when we return to the comfort of the routine when all other energies are subdued.
 And we honor our human frailty if we toss routine, schedule, or structure when we are falling apart (sick, irritated, frustrated, in pain, exhausted, or bored).

 Schedule is tempting.
 It holds the promise of “getting it all done” which we translate into our heads as “completing our children’s education.”
 Don’t be seduced by that promise.
 Mostly what I hear from parents under the pressure of schedule is “I’m behind” and “I feel like a failure” and “I’m terrible at staying on schedule.”

 Of course you are.
 You’re at home.
 Be home.
 Embrace the properties of home.
 Love.
 Live.
-Be.
 Learn.
 Thrive.